 The potential of downscaling models to improve the current practices was investigated.
-Figure 9 present results based on continuous simulation, on the variational method and on the hybrid approach with downscaled events.
+Figure 9 presents results based on continuous simulation, on the variational method and on the hybrid approach with downscaled events.
 It shows that the variational method underestimated the peak runoff with observed data, and the distribution from the hybrid approach covered them.
 It suggests that the variational method might not be enough conservative when compared to peak runoff from runoff events instead of rainfall events.
 Even if the results from the hybrid event-based downscaling lead to realistic distribution based on probable rainfall events, the downscaling models might need a different calibration or conceptualization to be optimized specifically for extreme events.
-Moreover the initial water content for the events remain a limitation of this method.
-The observed peaks show a range of possible outcome which highlight the limitations of the variational method with a single estimate, whereas the hybrid downscaling-event based method, leading to a range of probable outcomes, gave promising results that can lead to more robust design and decision making.
-Due to its characteristics, the shift in performance between current climate and future climate is higher for the E-Green roof than for the D-Green roof.
-It is due to the detention layer in the D-Green roof which is not saturated by a 10-year return period event (Hamouz et al., 2020).
+Moreover the initial water content for the events remains a limitation of this method.
+The observed peaks show a range of possible outcomes, which highlights the limitations of the variational method with a single estimate, whereas the hybrid downscaling-event based method, leading to a range of probable outcomes, gave promising results that can lead to more robust design and decision making.
+Due to its characteris-